RISE-UNIBAS/bildersammlung-buddhismus-public/README.md

 - [ ] Add readme files to `/scripts`, `/_tests`
 - [ ] In Tropy, add metadata size field to objects of type "Foto"
 - [ ] In Tropy, create metadata schema for images that includes quality of resolution

-### Wishlist of convenience functions for Tropy

-- [ ] Bulk renaming of fields with patterns.

 ## License